-By way of illustrating these preferences, a statement that a study “met its primary endpoint of increasing survival” is qualitative, while a statement that “survival was increased by 20% with the study drug” might be considered quantitative.
+By way of illustrating these preferences, a statement that a study “met its primary endpoint of increasing survival” is considered qualitative, while a statement that “survival was increased by 20% with the study drug” is considered quantitative.
 A quote such as “We are encouraged by these promising results” would not be viewed as interpretive, while a quote such as “These findings support this drug as first-line therapy in lung cancer” could be seen as an interpretation of the data.
 Information that is also appropriate for a press release includes that which is already publicly available.

 For companies’ convenience, a sample press release is available further illustrating these preferences.

 If the press release or press coverage conveys significantly more information than ASCO’s stated preferences and illustrated by the sample press release, the abstract may or may not be accepted into the ASCO Meeting on the basis of peer review.
 If the abstract has already been accepted when the press release is issued, the abstract’s placement in the meeting program may be changed.

 The Exception will be publicly noted on ASCO.org once the abstract has been formally accepted to the meeting.

 ASCO does not grant Exceptions for preprint publications (non-peer-reviewed online comment drafts) occurring after abstract submission.
 Once an abstract has been submitted to the ASCO Meeting, preprint publications will be considered violations of ASCO’s Confidentiality Policy.

 Specific inquiries about exceptions to ASCO’s Confidentiality Policy should be emailed to the CP Exceptions team.

 - ASCO Genitourinary Cancers Symposium